 In the second test (named models extends base model), we're asserting that every class (except those in the App\Models\Traits namespace) extends the Illuminate\Database\Eloquent\Model class, thus making it a valid model class.

 In this article, we've learned about what architecture testing is and the benefits of using it.
-We've also looked at how to write architecture tests for our Laravel applications using the popular PHP testing framework, Pest.
+We've also looked at how to write architecture tests for our applications using Laravel Pest.

 Each month we share news, best practices, and stories from the DevOps & monitoring community—exclusively for developers like you.